tpwong1990/tpwong/project/README.md

 4. '/'

 This route is the main pages of the application, which is the "expenses detail".
-The
+The route queries the information from database "expenses.db" for the user and show those data on this page.

+5. '/select'

+This route define the function of the data selection, data editing and delete.
+For data selection, the route get the selected values from "details.html".
+And then the route queriese the information from database by condition(s) and display the data agian in "details.html".
+For data editing, the route